 It may cause drowsiness, dizziness or sleepiness in some people and affect alertness.

-to fluvoxamine, your doctor may suggest avoiding alcohol while you are being treated
+You should avoid alcohol while you are being treated with fluvoxamine.

 You should minimise your intake of caffeine-containing beverages (e.g. coffee, tea)

 Large amounts of caffeine may result in side effects such as tremor, fast or irregular

 Older people may become confused when taking this medicine.
 Special care may be needed.

 Also, people over 50 years of age who take antidepressants have an increased risk

 of having a bone fracture.

 You should be careful for 1 or 2 weeks after stopping this medicine, because it will